 Project ECHO (Extension for Community Healthcare Outcomes) is an innovative tele-mentoring program designed to create virtual communities of learners by bringing together healthcare providers and subject matter experts using videoconference technology, brief lecture presentations, and case-based learning, fostering an “all learn, all teach” approach and democratization of knowledge.
 Participants are engaged in the bi-directional virtual knowledge network by sharing clinical challenges and learning from experts and peers.
 The heart of the ECHO model™ is its hub-and-spoke knowledge-sharing networks, led by expert teams who use multi-point videoconferencing to conduct virtual clinics with community providers.

-Project ECHO 60-minute case-based learning sessions occur every month in 2021.
+Project ECHO 60-minute case-based topic specific learning sessions occur every month in 2021.

 NHPCO Project ECHO Focus

-Project ECHO is an integral part of its Quality Connections Program and is focused on helping providers recognize opportunities for clinical or operational quality improvement.
+Project ECHO is an integral part of its Quality Connections Program and is focused on helping providers recognize opportunities for clinical or operational quality improvement in hospice or palliative care.
 Case-based learning presentation and review by peers and subject matter experts creates an environment for learning exchange, performance improvement possibilities, and identification of best practices.

 Case-based Learning Exchange

 Presentation of real cases allows participants to learn through engagement and interaction with their peers and session faculty.
 Each case presentation session will be facilitated by NHPCO staff and include a case presenter(s) and subject matter experts.
 Session participants and the subject matter experts will have the opportunity to ask the presenter clarifying questions and provide feedback to the presenter to foster the “all learn, all teach” approach